VA Palo Alto Health Care System

 Video teleconferencing appointments save Veterans time and money, reduce wait times, and provide the same exemplary care that Veterans expect from VAPAHCS.
 Participation in Telehealth is voluntary and a Veteran can choose to return to face-to-face appointments at any time.

 Case managers, mental health care providers, social workers, and physicians are knowledgeable about the possibility of participating in Telemental Health and can determine if Telehealth is appropriate for patients.
-To learn more about Telehealth within the VA, visit the Office of Care Coordination Web site.
+To learn more about Telehealth within the VA, visit the VA Telehealth Services website.

 Together, we can offer care without boundaries, expand services across CBOCs, across VISNs, and eventually across the country.
 VAPAHCS has benchmark services to offer, such as training from experts at the National Center for PTSD, treatment from the Spinal Cord Injury (SCI) Center, and evaluation for Traumatic Brain Injury by the Polytrauma Network Site doctors.
 Within VISN 21, the success of the Telemental Health PCT treatment was cited by the VISN 21 lead for Telehealth in a research presentation.

 VISN 21's success with Telehealth has been so great that at VAPAHCS, we are expected to grow by 50% in Fiscal Year 2011.
 We plan to meet this goal by increasing the relationships and services between disciplines, increasing services offered, expanding care to Veteran Centers, and recruiting more providers.
 Expansion is a given - and with the enthusiasm of providers, staff, and patients, the possibilities are endless.